okfn/okfn.github.com/blog/_posts/2016-07-13-using-data-packages-with-r.md

 ![Good Type](/img/posts/r-vix-good-type.png)

-## Feedback
+## Going Forward

-This has been a very small example of some of the functionality of the R library.

-This software is still in testing, so if you are an R user and have some feedback for us, let us know.
-You can leave a comment here or create an issue on the issue tracker.
+This has been a very small example of the basic functionality of the R library.
+This software is still in testing, so if you are an R user and would like to use Data Packages to help manage your data in R, please let us know.
+You can leave a comment here on the [forum][forum].

-To see a Jupyter notebook featuring the code in this post, click here: [nb]
+To see the code used in this post, visit its [Jupyter Notebook][nb].

 [r]: https://www.r-project.org/
 [jts]: http://specs.frictionlessdata.io/json-table-schema/